 One of the last of the 10 corbels for the South- and North side of the tower of the Eusebius Church at 23 meters high was this winged bird-like beast.
 It sits somewhat cramped in its corner and there spreads its claws and wings.
-This piece was originally cut in 1954 by John Grosman, who also adorned a pair of flying buttresses with statuettes.
+This piece was originally carved in 1954 by John Grosman, who also adorned a pair of flying buttresses with statuettes.
 I already copied his seven trumpet angels of the Apocalypse earlier; read the report here↑.

 Grosman at the time quickly carved these figurines out of the original tuff, and the chisel strokes can still be recognized from up close.
 I have not changed their style.
 Stide and I both agreed: if you'd think it necessary to leave your mark on this work and go about changing things, then you'd violate their original intention, it would detract from the atmosphere of an era and you'll either end up with something completely different, or something that makes no sense at all, ending up being neither this nor that.
 So with great pleasure I copied this figure pretty closely.
 A while ago I was able to inspect the whole group on site at the tower and it became clear that these five by Grosman form a coherent ensemble, even though I have no idea of their meaning.
 Most of the five figurines have a rather triangular, flat face which was carved close to the original surface, and are portrayed with wings.

 This bird beast was slightly damaged.
 It missed a claw on its right leg and there was some surface damage.
 Although it still looks okay, it's being replaced now because of this Ettringer Tuff is already showing signs of decay, such as tiny cracks, which will in the coming decades inevitably lead to danger of falling parts.
 Also, the original is still clearly readable now, so it will be easy to copy faithfully.
 There are sculptures on the Eusebius Church that are already falling apart now and have some parts missing.
 This would therefore require that a reconstruction is made before a copy can be cut.